Natural Remedies for Bipolar Disorder

 Here are examples of different toxins and the impact they can have on mental/emotional functioning;

-Dr. Nicole’s Top Bipolar Disorder solutions: Integrative treatments for Bipolar Disorder
+Dr. Nicole Cain’s Top Bipolar Disorder Solutions: Integrative & Natural Treatment for Bipolar Disorder

 Identify the root cause of your symptoms and address them directly

-Dr. Cain’s natural remedy for bipolar disorder depends on identifying what is out of balance in the body.
+Dr. Cain’s, ND MA natural remedy for bipolar disorder depends on identifying what is out of balance in the body.
 Once we treat the root cause of the symptoms they will fade away.
-Here is the typical battery of tests I order for my new patients presenting with depression and/or bipolar disorder:
+Here is the typical battery of tests I order for my new clients presenting with depression and/or bipolar disorder: